-Too many San Diegans and Americans across the country are still hurting from one of the toughest recessions in our nation’s history.
-That’s why Congress needs to invest in programs that grow our economy and foster an atmosphere for job creation.
-To do this, we must bolster the pillars of San Diego’s economic engine: innovation and scientific research, the military, national defense, and our veterans; and our world-renowned tourism industry.
-At the heart of America is the idea that you can start your own business and build it to be successful.
+San Diegans and Americans across the country are still recovering from the economic hardship generated by the once-in-a-generation COVID-19 pandemic.
+That’s why Congress must keep investing in programs that grow our economy, contain inflation, and create jobs.
+To do this, we must bolster the pillars of San Diego’s economy: innovation and scientific research, our national defense and veterans, a world-renowned tourism industry, and our small businesses.
 In San Diego, we know a commitment to supporting entrepreneurs and startups is essential to economic progress and creating jobs.
-We can help level the playing field by increasing access capital and talent and decreasing overly burdensome by government regulations, which will help small businesses thrive.
-With the right leadership and policies, San Diego is primed to have a prominent and resilient economy for generations to come.
+We can help level the playing field by increasing access to capital and talent, which will help small businesses thrive.
+With the right leadership and policies, San Diego can continue growing for generations to come.

 Advancing the Innovation Economy, Scientific Research, & San Diego’s Talent-Rich Environment

-- I am leading an initiative to increase NIH funding by nearly $5 billion to reach the level of $35 billion in coming years.
-Research by the Milken Institute suggests that $1 of NIH funding in biomedical research generates $2.21 in economic output.
+- Leading an initiative to increase total NIH funding from nearly $30 billion in 2013 to almost $50 billion in 2023.
+Studies suggests that $1 of NIH funding for biomedical research can generate about $2.64 in downstream economic output.

 Ensure Benefits and Growth Opportunities for Military and Veterans

 The San Diego region is home to one of the largest concentrations of military force in the entire world.
-In the region, the military supports 317,000 jobs and $38.7 billion in gross regional product.
-As a member of the House Armed Services Committee, I advocate for the men and women who serve, and for the 225,000 veterans in the County.
+In the region, the military supports 356,000 jobs and $56.2 billion in total impact on the regional economy.
+That is almost a quarter of all the jobs in the county and a quarter of the regional economic output.
+As a former member of the House Armed Services Committee, Rep. Peters continues to advocate for the men and women who serve, and for the 225,000 veterans in the County.

-- Introduced the 21st Century Care for Military and Veterans act to expand coverage of telehealth to servicemembers, veterans, and their dependents by including wireless services in the TRICARE and VA health systems.
+- Introduced the 21st Century Care for Military and Veterans Act to expand coverage of telehealth to servicemembers, veterans, and their dependents in TRICARE and the VA health system.